parcel-bundler/website/src/getting-started/migration.md

 ```

 {% endsamplefile %}
-{% endmigration %}

-{% warning %}
-This is expected to be slightly slower for large builds/assets, so transpiling using Babel is the default approach.
-{% endwarning %}
+{% endsample %}

+See the [TypeScript docs](/languages/typescript) for more information on using TypeScript with Parcel.

 ### Importing GraphQL